tade-dev/tade-dev/README.md

 ## 🚀 About Me

-I'm a passionate **Mobile Developer** with 4+ years of Flutter and 2+ years of SwiftUI experience, currently based in **Manchester, UK**.
+I'm a passionate **Mobile Developer** with 4+ years of combined experience in Flutter & SwiftUI experience, currently based in **Manchester, UK**.
 I specialize in building scalable fintech and consumer applications that solve real-world problems.

 - 🔭 Currently working as **Mobile Engineer** at Zabira Technologies
 - 🌱 Exploring **AI integrations** with OpenAI and Claude APIs